aimug-org/alc-docs/main-docs/blog/2025-03-20-ai-cancer-detection-breakthrough/index.md

     style M fill:#9cf
 ```

-Vinika's solution is a three-part machine learning model that delivers results in minutes rather than hours:
+Venika's solution is a three-part machine learning model that delivers results in minutes rather than hours:

 ### 1. Data Preparation
 - Started with 1,400 cases of mutated P53 protein from the COSMIC database